-- Check if there's an existing attribute that has the same name and same definition as the one you're trying to add.
-If it exists, edit that file to include the new data type.
+- Our goal is to avoid adding redundant attributes entries, so you should first check to see if there's an existing attribute that has the same name and same general definition as the one you're trying to add.
+If it exists, edit that file to include the new data type (under

-- If there is no existing attribute, copy an existing attribute file (for example, this one), edit all relevant fields to be accurate, and place it in the folder of a data type it's attached to (for example, Transaction).
+- If there is no existing attribute, create a new one.
+The easiest way is to copy an existing attribute file, edit all relevant fields to be accurate, and place it in the folder of the data type it's attached to (for example, Transaction).

-We use several units of measurement that are not obvious, though, like
+We also have several units of measurement that are not obvious, like

 ID.
 (Technically, these aren't actually "units of measurement" and are more just conceptual data types but we're doing it this way as a workaround so you can ignore the fact that units of measurement isn't actually accurate.)